sindresorhus/parse-json/readme.md

 parseJson(json, 'foo.json');
 /*
-JSONError: Trailing comma in object at 3:1 in foo.json }
+JSONError: Trailing comma in object in foo.json:3:1
+}
 ^
 */

-// you can also add the filename at a later point try {
+// You can also add the filename at a later point try {
 	parseJson(json);
 } catch (err) {